chaoss/augur/docs/source/getting-started/installation.rst

 .. code-block:: bash

-    # to create the environment
+    # to create the environment if your MOST RECENT version of python is valid
     $ python3 -m venv $HOME/.virtualenvs/augur_env

+    #to create the environment if you have python 3.9 but it isn’t the most recent version
+    $python3.9 -m venv $HOME/.virtualenvs/augur_env

     # to activate the environment
     $ source $HOME/.virtualenvs/augur_env/bin/activate